gokulp01/ComTraq-MPC/README.md

 Specify your variables in the `config.py` file.
 You can change the model, environment, and other hyperparameters in this file.

+We use stable-baselines3 for training the model (this can be changed in the `comtraq-mpc_train.py` file).
+The training script will save the model in the `trained_models` directory.

 Experiment logs and checkpoints will be saved in the same directory.

 You can infer the model using the `comtraq-mpc_test.py` script.